Emilliato/honours_project/README.md

 # MARS WEB
-Repackaged version of the MARS bioinformatics project developed by a Bioinformatics PhD. student
+Repackaged version of the MARS bioinformatics project developed by a Bioinformatics PhD. student.